omniosorg/omniosorg.github.io/_docs/info/virtualmachineskvm.md

 `kvmadm` also supports running a KVM instance within a non-global zone to provide an extra layer of isolation.

-if you do not wish to use this utility, then the rest of the page contains instructions for setting up a KVM instance by hand.
+If you do not wish to use this utility, then the rest of the page contains instructions for setting up a KVM instance by hand.

 <hr>